SCRT-HQ/VaporShell/docs/index.md

 `$template = Import-Vaporshell -Path ".\CFNtemplate00.json"`

 ### Add a Resource (or 20)
 CloudFormation templates require at least 1 resource to work at all.
-To add a resource to you'll used the `AddResource()` script method on the `$template` object.
+To add a resource to you'll use the `AddResource()` script method on the template object.
 Here's a quick conversion of an AWS sample template into Vaporshell followed by the JSON example from AWS:

 ```powershell